sablier-labs/flow/PRECISION-ISSUE.md

 - 1 year: ~2 days, 8 hours

-Besides the delay issue, another problem with using `rps` in token’s native decimals (6) is the smallest value it could hold is `0.000001e6`, which results in `0.0864` per day.
-Assuming a high price token, this could be a significant amount of money, for example, `WBTC` with 6 decimals would stream `0.0864 WBTC = $5184` per day (price taken at $60,000 per BTC).
+Besides the delay issue, another problem with using `rps` in token’s native decimals (6) is the smallest value it could hold is `0.000001e6` (we will call it `mvt` - minimum transferable value), which results in `0.0864e6` per day.
+Assuming a high price token, this could be a significant amount of money, for example, `WBTC` with 6 decimals would stream `0.0864e6 WBTC = $5184` per day (price taken at $60,000 per BTC).

 For the reasons mentioned above, we can fairly say that using the 18-decimal format for `rps` is the correct choice.

+### About descaling problem

-To properly transfer tokens after performing calculations in 18 decimals, we need to descale the amount back to the token’s native decimals.
+Now, to properly transfer tokens after performing calculations in 18 decimals using the `rps`, we need to descale the amount back to the token’s native decimals.
 Descaling involves dividing the streamed amount calculated in 18 decimals, by $10^{18 - deci}$.

-However, we realized that descaling can introduce a subtle precision issue, particularly when `rps` is smaller than `mvt = 0.000001e6` (minimum transferable value), which wouldn’t have been possible if we had kept the `rps` in the token’s native decimals.

-### About descaling problem
+Descaling, however, can reintroduce the delay issue, though in a more nuanced way, as it requires an `rps` that **would not have been possible** to represent in token's native decimals.

+The problem mentioned above appears when the following 3 conditions are met:

+1. the streamed token has less than 18 decimals
+2. `rps` is scaled to 18 decimals
+3. `rps` has non-zero digits to the right of `mvt` [^1]

 > [!IMPORTANT]
 > Third condition is crucial in this problem.

-We have the conditions under a problem appears (continuing with the USDC example):

-1. `rps` is scaled to 18 decimals
-2. token has less than 18 decimals
-3. `rps` has non-zero digits to the right of `mvt` [^1]

-Having a low `rps` results in a range of time $`[t_0,t_1]`$, where the ongoing debt remains _constant_, with $`t_0`$ and
-$`t_1`$ representing timestamps.
+The easiest way to illustrate the problem is by having an `rps` lower than `mvt`.
+In this case we will have a range of time $`[t_0,t_1]`$, where the ongoing debt remains _constant_, with $`t_0`$ and $`t_1`$ representing timestamps.

-Let's consider the `rps = 0.000000_011574e18`.
-Rate for 10 tokens streamed per day.
+Let's consider the `rps = 0.000000_011574e18` (i.e. rate for `0.000010e6` tokens per day).

-We need to find the number of seconds at which the ongoing debt is increasing, so we will define the number of seconds at which it "unlocks" one token as `unlock_interval`:
+We need to find the number of seconds at which the ongoing debt is increasing (i.e. incrementing by `mvt`), so we will define the number of seconds at which it "unlocks" one unit of token as `unlock_interval`:

 ```math
 \left.